autobrr/autobrr.com/docs/configuration/download-clients/shared.md

 slug: /configuration/download-clients/shared-seedboxes
 sidebar_label: Shared seedboxes
 #sidebar_position: 3
-title: Download Clients
+title: Connecting to download clients on a shared seedbox
-description: The download clients available in autobrr
+description: A guide on how to set up and connect to download clients on shared seedboxes in autobrr.
 pagination_label: Configuration - Download clients (shared seedboxes)
 keywords:
   [